 - Even though the XAM QL is similar to SQL and supports a modified subset of SQL features, the XAM Storage System may not have been implemented using a database.
 To ensure interoperability between XAM Storage Systems, the application shall not assume any particular implementation for the XAM query. - A query does not alter the behavior of the XAM Storage System; no locking or suspend operations are supported.
 A query result is, therefore, not an instantaneous snapshot of the system.
 Data stored while the query job is running may or may not be included in the query results. - The application may evaluate the results of a query job at any time, even before the job has completed.
-Note that reaching the end of the data in the result XStream does not imply that the result set is complete; completeness of the result can only be evaluated when the job has finished. - Query jobs have a finite duration and shall complete without intervention.
+Note that reaching the end of the data in the result XStream does not imply that the result set is complete; completeness of the result can only be evaluated when the job has finished.

+• Query jobs have a finite duration and shall complete without intervention.
 However, a job may be terminated prematurely (halted) using an API call.
-When a query job is halted, the appropriate value shall be set on the standard job health and status fields (.xam.job.errorhealth and .xam.job.status, respectively).
+When a query job is halted, the appropriate value shall be set on the standard job status field (.xam.job.status).
+Halting a query job shall not cause creation of the standard job health and error fields (.xam.job.errorhealth and .xam.job.error, respectively).